-A lot of people talk about using weed (marijuana), and there are states where recreational and medical use of it is legal.
+A lot of people talk about using weed (marijuana), and there are now many states where recreational and medical use of it is legal.
 That might lead you to ask yourself, is weed a drug?
 That’s a fair question, even though plenty of people don’t see the use or abuse of weed as a problem.
 However, the misuse of marijuana is a significant issue for teens and adults.
 It can cause health problems, impair judgment, and put you at risk of other types of drug use.
 Getting help is an essential step toward breaking an addiction to weed.
 At Crestview Recovery, we want to help you live a clean and sober life.

-Is Weed a Drug is an Important Question
+Is Weed a Drug?

 When you have knowledge, you can make informed choices.
 Therefore, it’s vital to know that weed is a drug and why it’s classified that way.
 It comes from the cannabis plant and contains a psychoactive component commonly called THC.
 There are many other compounds found in the plant, but it’s the THC that gives someone the “high” they receive.
 But asking is weed a drug may not be the most critical question to consider.
 Other serious questions should be asked, including why it’s dangerous, why people should avoid it, and how it can become addicting.